 In the midst of the Coronavirus (COVID-19) global pandemic, the CDC has recommended that everyone take steps to protect themselves and their communities, including avoiding close contact with others.
 If you have to take time off work sick or your workplace is closed, what are your legal rights?
 If your child’s school is closed, can you stay home with your children?

 Find out more about your right to paid sick time in Emeryville, California below.
-Please note that you may also have an additional right to emergency paid leave for COVID-19 purposes under federal law, as described in more detail here.

 NOTE: Visit here for information about California’s statewide paid sick time law.

 1) What does the Emeryville Paid Sick Time law do?

 It gives workers sick time that can be used to recover from physical/mental illness or injury; to seek medical diagnosis, treatment, or preventative care; to care for a family member who is ill or needs medical diagnosis, treatment, or preventative care; to aid or care for the worker’s or a family member’s guide dog, signal dog, or service dog; or to address certain needs that may arise if the worker is a victim of domestic violence.

 Additionally, the City released administrative guidance clarifying that sick time can also be used for certain COVID-19 related reasons, including when a worker takes off work because:

 - A public health official or healthcare provider requires or recommends the worker isolate or quarantine to prevent the spread of disease;

 - The worker is part of a “vulnerable population” as defined by guidance from the State of California or any other subsequent official updates;

 - The worker’s business or work location temporarily ceases operations in response to a public health official’s or other public official’s recommendation;

 - The worker needs to provide care for a family member who is not sick but who public health officials or healthcare providers have required or recommended isolate or quarantine; or